Overview

 3

-This course introduces you to the IT security field, beginning with an overview of the industry and examining the types and impact of cyber threats.
+This course introduces you to the field of IT security, beginning with an overview of the industry and an examination of the types and impact of cyber threats.
 You will configure perimeter-based networks and demonstrate next-generation firewall (NGFW) capabilities.
-You’ll also design a scalable enterprise IP addressing scheme, analyze network traffic and explore security best practices.
+You'll also design a scalable enterprise IP addressing scheme, analyze network traffic, and explore security best practices.

 Pre-requisites: